amalgireesh/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![In the Add access policy form, the Select principal field is highlighted.](media/key-vault-add-access-policy-select-principal.png "Add access policy")

-5. In the Principal blade, search for your TollBoothFunctionApp Function App's service principal, select it, then select the **Select** button.
+5. In the Principal blade, search for your TollBoothFunctionApp Function App's service principal.
+Enter **TollBooth** in the search box and select it, then click on the **Select** button.

    ![](media/sa10.png)